japila-books/spark-sql-internals/docs/spark-sql-cost-based-optimization.md

 2. construct range values of buckets, e.g. [p(0), p(1/n)], [p(1/n), p(2/n)] ... [p((n-1)/n), p(1)], and use ApproxCountDistinctForIntervals to count ndv in each bucket.
 Each bucket is of the form: (lowerBound, higherBound, ndv).
 ____

-Spark SQL uses link:spark-sql-ColumnStat.adoc[column statistics] that may optionally hold the link:spark-sql-ColumnStat.adoc#histogram[histogram of values] (which is empty by default).
-With link:spark-sql-properties.adoc#spark.sql.statistics.histogram.enabled[spark.sql.statistics.histogram.enabled] configuration property turned on <<ANALYZE-TABLE, ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS>> SQL command generates column (equi-height) histograms.
+Spark SQL uses spark-sql-ColumnStat.adoc[column statistics] that may optionally hold the spark-sql-ColumnStat.adoc#histogram[histogram of values] (which is empty by default).
+With spark-sql-properties.adoc#spark.sql.statistics.histogram.enabled[spark.sql.statistics.histogram.enabled] configuration property turned on <<ANALYZE-TABLE, ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS>> SQL command generates column (equi-height) histograms.

 NOTE: `spark.sql.statistics.histogram.enabled` is off by default.